Xdabier/safety-cross-example/README.md

 ## Conclusion

 This repository is a practical example of how Angular components can be combined to build flexible and visually interesting UI components.
-Whether you need a unique calendar for a project or want to explore custom rendering techniques, this setup provides a solid foundation for further experimentation and customization.
+Whether you need a unique calendar for a project or want to explore custom rendering techniques for safety dashboards, this setup provides a solid foundation for further experimentation and customization.